Financial management model: 12 indicators, formulas and thresholds

 - the decision: translate the findings into concrete decisions on prices, charges, investments or financing.

-In a SME with 10 to 250 employees, financial management is often the poor relation of management.
+In an SME, meaning a company employing fewer than 250 persons whose annual turnover does not exceed EUR 50 million or whose balance sheet total does not exceed EUR 43 million (Decree no. 2008-1354 of 18 December 2008, article 3), financial management is often the poor relation of management.
 The manager looks at his bank account, his accountant produces the annual accounts, and between the two, no one really answers the question: "Are we on the right trajectory?" »

 The 5 questions that good piloting must answer#